 6- Add a few handfuls of garden soil and your first kitchen scraps.

-To use your kitchen scrap composter, add scraps as you would to any compost system and cover with a thin layer of leaves, chopped up straw or garden dirt.
+To use your kitchen scrap composter, add scraps as you would to any composting system and cover with a thin layer of leaves, chopped up straw, or garden dirt.
 Continue filling the can and let it sit until the worms are finished doing their job.

 The smaller you make your scraps, the quicker the transformation into compost.